Every search strategy needs a solid blueprint — an SEO roadmap — in order to scale.

 Example #1: Optimizing New Blog Posts

 Many digital marketers never optimize their articles for SEO.
-And so, before any blog posts go live, another person, perhaps an SEO expert, should review the target keyword and identify semantic terms to enrich in the copy further.
+And so, before any blog posts go live, another person, perhaps an SEO expert, should review the target keyword and identify semantic terms to enrich the copy further.

 This ensures the content marketing strategy matches SEO best practices.